Matheran: Transportation

 Matheran is connected to Mumbai (100 km) & Pune (120 km) by rail and road, with the closest railway station being in the foothill town of Neral.
-The nearest airport is the Chhatrapati Shivaji International Airport, Mumbai.
+The nearest airport is the Chhatrapati Shivaji Maharaj International Airport, Mumbai.

 Rail

 Matheran has a narrow gauge railway station in the town center.
 The old Matheran Hill Railway offers several daily trains to Neral.